lessrest/tagflow/README.md

                         # After the block exits, the change is sent via WebSocket.
                         # The browser script applies it using a DOM View Transition.
                         with session.transition():
+                            # This applies to the H1 element which is the current node.
                             clear()
                             text(str(i))
                         await sleep(1)